MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ### Full width Adaptive Card

-You can use the `msteams` property to expand the width of an Adaptive Card and make use of available canvas space.
+You can use the `msteams` property to expand the width of an Adaptive Card and make use of extra canvas space.
 The next section provides information on how to use the property.

 > [!NOTE]
 > Test your full width Adaptive Card in narrow form factors such as mobile and meeting side panels to ensure that content isn't truncated.